DELF Certification Classes

 - DELF B-1: At this level, the language user becomes independent.
 He/she can maintain interaction: understanding and maintaining a discussion and giving opinions.
 The language user is capable of dealing with situations likely to arise in daily life.

-The DELF exam/certification is at an extra cost and is held twice a year by an external organisation.
+The DELF exam/certification is at an extra cost and is held twice a year by an external organization.

 - Certification at the B2 level in high school is recognized by the Canadian government and larger corporations as a confirmation of bilingualism qualifying the candidate for a position requiring bilingualism.